Select Page

 1. The Division of Berlin

-Following World War II, Berlin, like Germany, was divided into four zones controlled by the Allies: the United States, the Soviet Union, Britain, and France.
-The city became a microcosm of the broader Cold War struggle between the East and the West.
-The division of Berlin would later lead to the construction of the Berlin Wall.
+Following World War II, Berlin, like Germany, was divided into four zones controlled by the Allies: of the United States, the Soviet Union, Britain and France.
+The resultant struggle became the Cold War struggle of the East and the West writ small in the city.
+This latter led to the building of the Berlin Wall.

 2. The Berlin Airlift